rtorrent-community/rtorrent-docs/docs/installation.rst

 Installation Using OS Packages
 ------------------------------

+While installing using pre-compiled packages is the easiest way to get a working *rTorrent* executable onto your system, it has the unfortunate side-effect that quite often these packages contain a rather outdated version of it.

+You might want to look in the “testing” or “experimental” repositories of your distribution, or alternatively install from source (see below).

  * The `rTorrent wiki <https://github.com/rakshasa/rtorrent/wiki#packages>`_ lists package names and installation commands for a lot of *Linux* distributions and other operating systems.
  * DEB packages of *rTorrent-PS* for Debian and Ubuntu are on `Bintray <https://bintray.com/pyroscope/rtorrent-ps/rtorrent-ps/>`_.
  * *“Arch User Repository”* (AUR) PKGBUILDs maintained by `@xsmile <https://github.com/xsmile>`_ for